San Pedro Valley - Geologic History

 Cretaceous period another major world-wide flooding event occurs.
 To

-explain this event it has been proposed the the floor of the Pacific ocean was
+this event it has been proposed the the floor of the Pacific ocean was

-uplifted by a major heating event taking place in the mantle of the Earth.
+event taking place in the mantle of the Earth.

-As the floor of the Pacific ocean bulged upwards the water in the Pacific
+As the floor of the Pacific ocean bulged upwards

-ocean had to move elsewhere and so sea levels rose dramatically around the
+ocean had to move elsewhere and so sea levels rose dramatically around

 world.